Jelibonsoir/Mathematical-Python/README.md

 # These repositories presents Mathematical processes using Python programmming language.
-# What is mathematical Processes?
+# What are these mathematical Processes?
 Derivative, Integral, Calculating Pi Value and Random Walk about Statistical Mechanics